 Lidocaine patch and lidocaine cream are available in local pharmacies as well as stores online like Curist, and do not need a prescription.

-At Curist, we develop FDA-approved equivalents to big brands in order to provide the same medicine relief but at half the price of the brands.
+At Curist, we develop FDA-approved equivalents to big brands in order to provide the same medicine relief but at a fraction of the price of the brands.
 Curist products are sold online and shipped directly to your door.
 To learn more: